Gleason's Theorem for a Qubit as Part of a Composite System: Conclusions

-Let us conclude with a general remark concerning the importance of composite systems for the overall structure of quantum theory.\footnote{See also Sec.\ II of \cite{vollbrecht2000two}.} The notion of complete positivity \cite{davies1976quantum} only makes sense in multi-partite systems.
-Hidden variable models exist for a single qubit but local ones can be ruled out when considering composite systems \cite{bell1964einstein, bell1966problem}.
 Studies of foil theories with composition rules differing from the tensor product reveal the extent to which the properties of quantum systems depend on the standard choice \cite{janotta2014generalized}.
-Similarly, our proof of Thm.\ \ref{thm: our GTT}, which extends Gleason's theorem to $d=2$, relies entirely on the description of composite quantum systems in terms of the tensor product, thereby illustrating its important structural consequences in yet another way.
+Similarly, our proof of Thm.\ \ref{thm: our GTT}, which extends Gleason's theorem to $d=2$, relies entirely on the description of composite quantum systems in terms of the tensor product.
+Thus, our result illustrates in yet another way how important this composition rule is for the structure of quantum theory as a whole.

+\modification{Finally, extending Gleason's theorem plays a role in the reconstruction programme of quantum theory \cite{hardy_quantum_2001, grinbaum2007reconstruction, chiribella_informational_2011,masanes_derivation_2011, jaeger2019information}.
+Its goal is to make characteristic quantum features such as the L\"uders rule plausible, if not to derive the entire theory through natural physical assumptions.}

+\modification{More specifically, the extended theorem allows one to derive the structure of the state space and the Born rule for systems of \textit{arbitrary} dimensions, simply by combining the postulates for system composition (C) and (projective) measurements (M).
+Next, the unitarity of quantum dynamics is recovered from the Hilbert-space setting via Wigner-Uhlhorn theorems \cite{wigner1931gruppentheorie, uhlhorn_1963_representation} or alternative approaches \cite{wilson_origin_2023}.
+Once unitaries have been established the L\"uders rule can in turn be derived following arguments given in Ref.\ \cite{fiorentino_beyond_2025}, the framework of theories with generalized state-update rules described in Sec. \ref{sec:alternative_update_rules}. }